-I haven’t tried it yet for Red, I’m a bit on the fence about it at the moment.
-I think what she’s taking now is fine, but I may have a reason to try it down the road.
+I haven’t tried it yet for Red although I did order a bottle so I could have it on hand.
+I’m a bit on the fence about it at the moment because I think what she’s taking now is fine, but I may have a reason to try it down the road.

 Here are some brands recommended to me by a holistic vet and those who have found CBD oil helpful.
 One point – my holisitic vet recommends organic.

 Turmeric not only has amazing health benefits for us, but it does for our dogs as well, including helping with the symptoms of dementia.
 Given the huge amount of information about turmeric and golden paste I decided rather than writing an article about it and re-inventing the wheel as it were, I would link to some so you can get a better understanding of what it’s all about.

 Senilife supports brain function in older dogs and contains ingredients such as Ginko Biloba, Vitamin B6, cod liver oil and Vitamin E.

 “Aktivait for dogs is a feeding supplement designed to help maintain optimal brain function during ageing in dogs.
 Aktivait capsules contain natural antioxidants and other nutrients renowned for their beneficial effects on the brain.
 Aktivait capsules help restore and maintain your dog’s energy levels and vitality, and can improve their memory and mental alertness.” (product description from petprescription.co.uk)